German Navy: Ships and submarines

-In addition, the German Navy and the Royal Danish Navy are in cooperation in the "Ark Project".
+In addition, the German Navy and the Royal Netherlands Navy are in cooperation in the "Ark Project".
 This agreement made the Ark Project responsible for the strategic sealift of German armed forces where the full-time charter of three roll-on-roll-off cargo and troop ships are ready for deployments.
 In addition, these ships are also kept available for the use of the other European NATO countries.
 The three vessels have a combined displacement of 60,000 tonnes.

 Including these ships, the total ships' displacement available to the Deutsche Marine is 280,000 tonnes.

-Procurement of Joint Support Ships (either two JSS800 for an amphibious group of 800 soldiers, or three smaller JSS400), was planned during the 1995–2010 period but the programme appears now to have been abandoned, not having been mentioned in two recent defence reviews.
+Procurement of joint support ships (either two JSS800 for an amphibious group of 800 soldiers, or three smaller JSS400), was planned during the 1995–2010 period but the programme appears now to have been abandoned, not having been mentioned in two recent defence reviews.
 The larger ships would have been tasked for strategic troop transport and amphibious operations, and were to displace 27,000 to 30,000 tons for 800 soldiers.

 Aircraft

 The naval air arm of the German Navy is called the Marinefliegerkommando.
-The Marinefliegerkommando operates 56 aircraft, in May 2021 it was announced that the German Navy intended to replace the P-3C aircraft with 5 Boeing P-8 Poseidon MPA aircraft through a FMS agreement from 2025 onwards.
+The Marinefliegerkommando operates 56 aircraft, in May 2021 it was announced that the German Navy intended to replace the P-3C aircraft with Boeing P-8 Poseidon MPA aircraft through a FMS agreement from 2025 onwards.